haroonalhadisk/video-transcriber-app/Readme.md

    - Processing continues even when Groq encounters issues
    - A detailed error report is generated at the end of batch processing

+## Managing Disk Space with Auto-Delete

+The auto-delete feature helps you manage disk space when working with Instagram videos:

+1. **How It Works**:
+   - When enabled, videos are automatically deleted after being successfully transcribed
+   - Deletion only occurs after all processing (transcription, Groq processing, Notion upload) is complete
+   - The transcription file is kept; only the source video is deleted

+2. **Where to Enable**:
+   - In the "Instagram Download" tab for single videos
+   - In the "Instagram Saved" tab for saved posts collection
+   - Setting persists across sessions until changed

+3. **Batch Processing**:
+   - When auto-delete is enabled during batch Instagram URL processing, each video is deleted once its processing is complete
+   - Status updates in the log show which videos are being deleted
+   - Any errors during deletion are logged but don't stop the overall process

+4. **Recommendations**:
+   - Enable auto-delete when transcription is the primary goal and keeping source videos isn't necessary
+   - Disable auto-delete when you want to keep videos for later reference or editing
+   - Double-check that transcription files are saved properly before enabling auto-delete for important content

 ## Technical Details

 ### How It Works